Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files - displays 10 newest files
-13-unique - sorts a list of words and displays the unique ones 14-findthatword - displays line containing the pattern 'root' in /etc/passwd
+13-unique - sorts a list of words and displays the unique ones 14-findthatword - displays line containing the pattern 'root' in /etc/passwd 15-countthatword - counts the number of times the pattern "bin" appears in /etc/passwd while also ignoring the case